 Can I appeal against the decision of issuing a notice to quit?

-You will need to complete an appeal form (downloadable here) or collect one from halls reception.
+You will need to complete an appeal form which you can find linked onto the University's website or you can collect one from halls reception.
 You will need to provide a written statement explaining why you are appealing and provide evidence to support you appeal.
-If you need help with writing a statement, please contact us.
+If you need help with writing a statement or are struggling to download the appeal form, please contact us.

-These will need to be submitted to the Student Life Centre who will convene a Notice to Quit Panel to consider your appeal.
-This panel is consisted of a member of staff from Student Life Team and a Student Officer from the Union of Kingston Students.
+These will need to be submitted to firstname.lastname@example.org or to the Student Life Centre in person who will convene a Notice to Quit Panel to consider your appeal.
+This panel is consists of a member of staff from Student Life Team and a Student Officer from the Union of Kingston Students.
 Once a decision has been made they will write to you with their decision.
 You do not attend a hearing.